Part 3 Displaying the Current Value Knob | Create the Color Picker with SwiftUI

 Drawing a circle in SwiftUI

-To draw a circle in SwiftUI, use a combination of GeometryReader and Path.
+In SwiftUI, you can draw a circle by combining GeometryReader and Path.
 For example, the following code.

 struct PickerIndicator: View {